If you are finding it difficult to remain independenton your own, we can help you access adult social care and identify how you can be supported.

 • whether you can access this support in your local community (often these are free services)

-• the cost of the support you require.
+• how much it will cost for the support you require.

 Step 2 - Paying for your care